 The Company's 2014 Equity Incentive Plan ("2014 Plan") provides for the issuance of incentive stock options, nonstatutory stock options, rights to purchase common stock, stock appreciation rights, restricted stock and restricted stock units to employees, directors and consultants of the Company and its affiliates.
-The common stock that may be issued pursuant to awards shall not exceed 3,500,000 shares in the aggregate.
-The 2014 Plan became effective on December 14, 2014 and shall terminate on the tenth (10th) anniversary of the effective date.
-In August 2016, the Company's Board of Directors and shareholders approved an amendment to the 2014 Plan to increase the number of shares of common stock authorized under the 2014 Plan from 3,500,000 shares to 6,500,000 shares.
-The 2014 Plan requires the exercise price of stock options to be greater than or equal to the fair value of the Company's common stock on the date of grant.
-As of December 31, 2016, there were 3,550,000 shares available for future issuance under the 2014 Plan.
+The common stock that may be issued pursuant to awards shall not exceed 933,333 shares in the aggregate.